vladmirfox/pokeemerald-expansion/docs/scope.md

 4. **Non-SS Items**: Adds Items that have NOT appeared in a Showdown-supported title
 5. **Non-SS Gimmicks**: Adds Gimmicks that have NOT appeared in a Showdown-supported title (Showdown's Other Metagames, etc.)
 6. **Non-SS Battle Types**: Adds Special Battle Types that have NOT appeared in a Showdown-supported title
+7. **Non-SS or SS Overworld Maps:** Adds overworld maps from either Showdown-supported titles or non-Showdown-supported titles.
 7. **Duplicate Feature UI**: Adds functionality that duplicates the core functionality of an existing vanilla feature
 8. **Vanilla Link Compatibility**: The ability for Base Expansion Version and Vanilla Emerald Version to connect, trade, and battle one another